VictoriaKGN/RecipE/ARCHITECTURE.md

 #### LoginActivity
 - The UI that the user first sees, allowing the user to either create or log into an existing account

+#### ProfileActivity
+- The UI that allows a user to view and change their user information

 #### ViewActivity
 - The UI that allows users to view a recipe